Strategies for energy-efficient flow control leveraging deep reinforcement learning

-\item Action $a_t$: In the interaction between the agent and the environment, the actions are defined as the dimensionless mass flow rates of the synthetic jets $Q_i$ ($i = 1, 2$).
-To maintain a zero net mass flow rate in the system, a mass balance constraint $Q_1 + Q_2 = 0$ is imposed.
-This constraint not only ensures the physical conservation of mass but also significantly enhances the stability of the numerical simulations by mitigating errors associated with imbalanced flows.
-Furthermore, to prevent non-physical large actuation that could destabilize the system, a limit is imposed on the normalized mass flow rate, such that $|Q^*_i| < 0.06$. $Q^*_i$ denotes the normalized mass flow rate, defined as $Q_i / Q_{\text{ref}}$, where $Q_{\text{ref}} = \int_{-D/2}^{D/2} \rho U(y) \, dy$ serves as the reference mass flow rate, based on the fluid density and velocity distribution.
-This constraint effectively regulates the jet intensity, thereby ensuring both stability and accuracy in the flow control process, leading to more precise and reliable numerical results.
-To further ensure stability and mitigate non-physical instabilities in the flow, a smoothing function is applied, where $V_{\Gamma_1,T_i}$ represents the jet velocity at the end of the $i$th actuation control period $T_i$, and $\beta$ is a numerical smoothing parameter:
+\item Action $a_t$: the agent's actions are the dimensionless mass flow rates of the synthetic jets, $ Q_i $ ($ i = 1, 2 $), constrained by $ Q_1 + Q_2 = 0 $ to ensure mass conservation and improve numerical stability.
+The control actions for the synthetic jets are defined such that a positive value indicates the jet is in the blowing state, while a negative value indicates the jet is in the suction state.
+To ensure the stability of the system and prevent non-physical large actuations that could destabilize it, a limit is imposed on the normalized mass flow rate of the jets.
+Additionally, to further enhance stability and mitigate any non-physical instabilities in the flow, a smoothing function is applied to the control actions.